SumiaD/DataAnalytics/README.md

 Select the .myvenv as your interpreter:

-Command Palette > Select Interpreter > Enter interpreter path > Select the .myenv from this project
+> Command Palette > Select Interpreter > Enter interpreter path > Select the .myvenv from this project

-Then open the Jupyter Notebook and select your .myenv as your Kernel.
+Then open the Jupyter Notebook and select your .myenv as your kernel.

 You are all set!
 Now you can  and reproduce each step.